-THIS MANAGEMENT INFORMATION CIRCULAR ("MANAGEMENT INFORMATION CIRCULAR") IS PREPARED IN CONNECTION WITH THE SOLICITATION BY MANAGEMENT, OR ITS AGENTS, ADVISORS OR REPRESENTATIVES, OF PARKIT ENTERPRISE INC. (THE "CORPORATION") of proxies from the holders of common shares (the "Common Shares") for the annual general and special meeting of the shareholders of the Corporation (the "Meeting") to be held on Tuesday, May 28, 2024 at 11:00 a.m.
-(Toronto Time) at the offices of DLA Piper (Canada) LLP, Suite 6000, 1 First Canadian Place, 100 King Street W, Toronto, Ontario, or at any adjournment thereof for the purposes set out in the notice of meeting ("Notice of Meeting").
+THIS MANAGEMENT INFORMATION CIRCULAR ("MANAGEMENT INFORMATION CIRCULAR") IS PREPARED IN CONNECTION WITH THE SOLICITATION BY MANAGEMENT, OR ITS AGENTS, ADVISORS OR REPRESENTATIVES, OF PARKIT ENTERPRISE INC. (THE "CORPORATION") of proxies from the holders of common shares (the "Common Shares") for the annual general and special meeting of the shareholders of the Corporation (the "Meeting") to be held on Wednesday, May 21, 2025 at 2:00 p.m.
+(Toronto Time) at 100 Canadian Road, Toronto, Ontario, or at any adjournment thereof for the purposes set out in the notice of meeting ("Notice of Meeting").